-Here’s a look at what you need to know about some recent cases of foreign governments detaining U.S. citizens.
-For more information about other missing Americans, see Robert Levinson Fast Facts or POW/MIA in Iraq and Afghanistan Fast Facts.
+Here’s a look at some recent cases of foreign governments detaining US citizens.
+For information about missing Americans, see Robert Levinson Fast Facts or POW/MIA in Iraq and Afghanistan Fast Facts.

 Currently Detained Americans

 November 13, 2012 - Swidan, a businessman from Texas, is arrested on drug related charges by Chinese Police while in his hotel room in Dongguan.

 2013 - Swidan is tried and pleads not guilty.